sdat2/seager19/ocean/SRC/README.md

-# Source folder for ocean model.
+# Source folder for ocean model

 This requires `gfortran` and compatible `netcdf` libraries